 In particular, service words such as articles and prepositions pose considerable difficulty as they are not amenable to mnemonics and do not have any distinctive features or concrete meaning to help them stick.
 In these cases it is useful to “overlearn” the words either through writing them out multiple times or typing them, in order to automatize the spelling.

-There are many different types of dyslexia but most tend to impact on a person’s ability to notice the individual sounds that make up words.
+There are many different types of dyslexia but most tend affect a person’s ability to notice the individual sounds that make up words.
 If you can’t hear all of the sounds it will inevitably be much harder to spell words.
 Drilling phonics and reinforcing sound letter mapping through dictation exercises can help.

 Both Attention Deficit Disorder and Attention Deficit Hyperactive Disorder make it hard for an individual to focus their attention.
 Without being able to concentrate on a task, such as learning the spelling of a word or reading a paragraph that uses certain words, children miss out on the benefits of repeat exposure.
 They also tend not to have the patience required to revise and copy-edit their own work.
 This means they have a harder time noticing when they have made common spelling errors.
 Try these articles on ADD and ADHD for suggested strategies that can help.